 Food21 did an overview of the livestock industry in western Pennsylvania in 2018.
 Today nearly 300,000 head of cattle are in the fields of the region’s farms.
 But converting those into a reliable industry in which farmers can focus on the raising of livestock -- and get full value from their inventories through a regional processing center and marketing organization -- has proven to be a challenge.
 An investor case and plan of action to resolve this is a top priority for the Farm Working Group for implementation in 2021 of a vertically integrated commercial livestock program and branding strategy.

-The white paper also identified the incredible turnaround of the agriculture industry in the Netherlands through the application of energy efficient, year-round growing facilities.
-Beginning in 2020, the Working Group will develop turnkey solutions for farmers in the region to access low-cost, on-site energy resources and build commercial, year-round on-farm growing facilities.
+The white paper identified the incredible turnaround of the agriculture industry in the Netherlands through the application of energy efficient, year-round growing facilities.
+Beginning in late 2020, the Working Group will develop turnkey solutions for farmers in the region to access low-cost, on-site energy resources and build commercial, year-round on-farm growing facilities.
 The Working Group will start with designs and prototypes that use farm gas resources, fixed structures and advanced co-generation technology.
 Demonstrations will lead to beta testing and then commercial roll-outs.

 Recently, it has become clear that “last mile” issues for farmers getting their products to market has limited the ability to grow and reach a wider audience in a region that is interested in locally grown food.
 The Working Group will look closely at the use of food hubs, aggregation centers, low cost, small scale mobile transport and other technologies – including supply chain management and planning tools for growers to ensure that the value created by farmers is not lost in closing the last mile between farms and their customers.